cpldcpu/MisguidedAttention/README.md

 # Misguided Attention

+*Version 0.2 (November 2024)*

-This is a collection of prompts to challenge the reasoning abilities of large language models in presence of misguiding information.
-They are slight variations of commonly known thought experiments, riddles or paradoxes ("trick questions").
+This is a collection of prompts designed to challenge the reasoning abilities of large language models when presented with misguiding information.
+These prompts are slight variations of commonly known thought experiments, riddles, or paradoxes ("trick questions").

-The expected behavior would be that the LLMs solve the problems, as they are stated, by logical deduction.
-However, many LLMs will mistakenly recognize the unmodified problem due to frequent occurrence in their training data.
-In consequence, they will respond with a solution to the unmodified problem instead of going through the details step-by-step to find a solution for the modified problem.
-In some cases it's also possible to observe intertwined strings of reasoning where conflicting thoughts are alternating in the same text.
+Ideally, LLMs should solve these problems as stated through logical deduction.
+However, many LLMs mistakenly recognize the unmodified versions due to their frequent occurrence in training data.
+As a result, they respond with solutions to the original problems instead of analyzing the modified versions step-by-step.
+In some cases, one can observe intertwined reasoning where conflicting thoughts alternate within the same response.

-Parallels to this can be drawn to human behavior, where recognition of familiar patterns leads to the execution of previously learned routines, even if they are not applicable to the current situation.
-This is known as the [Einstellungseffekt](https://en.wikipedia.org/wiki/Einstellung_effect).
-However, we would expect that a computerized reasoning system would not be subject to such a fallacy...
+This behavior parallels human cognition, where recognition of familiar patterns leads to the execution of previously learned routines, even when they don't apply to the current situation.
+This phenomenon is known as the [Einstellungseffekt](https://en.wikipedia.org/wiki/Einstellung_effect).
+However, one would expect that a computerized reasoning system would not be subject to such a fallacy...

-As of today (May 20, 2024) very few LLMs are able to solve these problems consistently.
-Update (September 15,2024): OpenAIs new o1 model shows a dramatic improvement in solving these problems.
-Detailed evaluation to come.

-Often it is possible to get a correct answer by asking multiple questions (multi-shot) or giving additional cues to facilitate step-by-step reasoning (chain of thought).
+## Evaluation

+The ability of LLMs to solve these problems has consistently improved over time, especially with the introduction of internal chain-of-thought reasoning in OpenAI's o1 models that enables self-correction during response generation.

+To better track these improvements, I have started to set up an evaluation benchmark using a subset of these problems.
+You can find the current results in the [evaluation folder](eval/).
+Additionally, I will tag releases of this dataset to document progress over time.

 ### Original Problems

-For reference here are links to explanations of the original unmodified problems:
+For reference here are links to explanations of some of the original unmodified problems:
 - Trolley problem: https://en.wikipedia.org/wiki/Trolley_problem
 - Monty Hall problem: https://en.wikipedia.org/wiki/Monty_Hall_problem
 - Barber paradox: https://en.wikipedia.org/wiki/Barber_paradox